dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The goal is not to be perfect by the end.
-The goal is to be better today.**
+**A team is not a group of people that work together.
+A team is a group of people that trust each other.**

 Simon Sinek